akhomy/tawk_to/README.md

 ## Configuration

-* Go to module setting page `admin/config/tawk/widget`, login into tawk.to with credentials.
+* Go to the module settings page `admin/config/tawk_to/widget`, login into tawk.to with credentials.
 * Select widget and widget settings.
-* Set up permissions `Access tawk_to widget`.
+* Go to the module extra settings page `admin/config/tawk_to/exta_settings`, set up if necessary visibility settings.
-* Check that widget is loaded on some non-admin site page.
+* Check that widget is loaded on some site pages.

 ## Uninstalling: